microsoft/fluentui/rfcs/convergence/slot-null-rendering.md

 ### [Empty Elements]

-The `Input` component is a good case example of that as [reported](https://github.com/microsoft/fluentui/pull/18642#issuecomment-871677964) by @ecraig12345, since the native element `input` is an [Empty Element], it cannot take any children, and still need to be rendered.
+The `Input` component is a good case example of that as [reported](https://github.com/microsoft/fluentui/pull/18642#issuecomment-871677964) by @ecraig12345, since the native element `input` is an [Empty Element], it cannot have any children, and still needs to be rendered.

 Right now for input case this is the solution to avoid `children = undefined` problem: